mlinderm/npsv/README.md

 ### Basic Workflow

-The minimal NPSV workflow requires the aligned reads, the putative SV(s) as a VCF file and basic sequencing statistics (the read length, the mean and SD of the insert size, and depth).
+The minimal NPSV workflow requires the aligned reads, the putative SV(s) as a VCF file and basic sequencing statistics (the sequencer model, read length, the mean and SD of the insert size, and depth).
 A minimal example follows.

 *Creating the simulated replicates is more efficient when the BWA indices are loaded into shared memory prior to running NPSV (and thus doesn't need to re-loaded for each replicate).
 To load the BWA indices into shared memory:*
 ```